toolleeo/cli-apps/README.md

 * [utt](https://github.com/larose/utt) - Ultimate Time Tracker - A simple command-line time tracker written in Python.
 * [Watson](https://github.com/TailorDev/Watson) - Time tracking CLI to know how much time you are spending on your projects.
 It can generate nice reports for clients.

-## <a name="typing"></a>Typing test and practice

-Games and utilities to measure and/or improve the typing ability.

-* [fasttyper](https://github.com/ickyicky/fasttyper) - Fasttyper is minimalistic typing test based on user provided exercising text.
-* [kboard](https://github.com/CamiloGarciaLaRotta/kboard) - Terminal game to practice keyboard typing.
-* [termtyper](https://github.com/kraanzu/termtyper) - A typing application to level up your fingers!
-* [thokr](https://github.com/jrnxf/thokr) - Sleek typing tui with visualized results and historical logging.
-* [toipe](https://github.com/Samyak2/toipe) - Yet another typing test, but crab flavoured.
-* [Typespeed](http://typespeed.sourceforge.net/) - Type words that are flying by from left to right as fast as you can; features different word sets, e.g., UNIX commands, English words, Non-English words.
-* [typetype](https://github.com/ahmet8zer/typetype) - Minimalistic command line typing game.

-## <a name="rm"></a>File deletion and trash bin (alternatives to rm)

-Tools to manage the deletion of files/directories with improved management of a trash can, with the ability to restore deleted items.

-* [Brash](https://github.com/zakariagatter/brash) - CLI Trash Manager in Pure Bash.
-* [RecoverPy](https://github.com/PabloLec/RecoverPy) - RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
-Unlike others, you can not only recover deleted files but also overwritten data.
-* [rip](https://github.com/nivekuil/rip) - Safe and ergonomic alternative to rm.
-* [rmw](https://remove-to-waste.info/) - (ReMove to Waste) is a trashcan/recycle bin utility for the command line.
-It can move and restore files to and from directories specified in a configuration file.
-* [trash-cli](https://github.com/sindresorhus/trash-cli) - Move files and folders to the trash.

 ## <a name="todo-manager"></a>Todo managers

 * [CLI-Manager](https://github.com/MikyStar/CLI-Manager) - Command Line Interface for managing tasks locally on the fly.